Barrett-Bothwell/Ball-And-Plate-System/README.md

 - The ball rolls without slipping on the plate.
 - The plate's motion is limited to small angular displacements (linearization assumption).
 - Constant gravitational force acts on the ball.
-- No additional rotation on ball.
+- No additional rotation on the ball.
-- No unwanted movement in plate.
+- No unwanted movement in the plate.

 #### Steps:
 1. **Free Body Diagram**: